learn-co-curriculum/reading-ios-filtering-basic/README.md

 )
 ```

-##### LIKE
+##### `LIKE`

 Ensures the left hand expression is "like" the right hand expression.

 Okay, so that is not particularly self-explanatory is it?
-The `LIKE` keyword opens up a can of worms because it allows us to take advantage of regular expression matchers `*` and `?`.
-Here is an example, but if you don't understand this just yet, come back to it after you read up on regular expressions.
+The `LIKE` keyword allows us to take advantage of regular expression matchers `*` and `?`.
+Here is an example, but if you don't understand this just yet, feel free to come back to it after you read up on regular expressions.

 ######Example
 ```objc
 NSDictionary *johnDict = @{@"name":@"John",@"age":@18};
 NSDictionary *maryDict = @{@"name":@"Mary",@"age":@39};